TcMenu/documentation/content/arduino-libraries/tc-menu/themes/rendering-with-themes-icons-grids.md

 ## Setting up the display dimensions and basics

+Unless you're starting from scratch, the theme will have already called `dimensionsFromRenderer` so if you're using the builder to modify an existing layout you can skip doing it again.
 To auto set the display dimensions from the renderer, and set up how the menu title should be displayed, along with if analog values should be shown as slider controls:

     themeBuilder.dimensionsFromRenderer()
                 .withRenderingSettings(titleMode, useAnalogSliders)